SoftUni/Programming-Basics-Book-JS-EN/chapter-12-conclusion.md

 </tr></table>

-## Online Communities for Beginners in Programming
+### Online communities for beginners in Programming

 Regardless of the path you have chosen, if you are seriously involved in programming, we recommend subscribing to specialized **online forums, discussion groups, and communities**, from which you can get assistance from your colleagues and track the novelties in the software industry.